iZeaoGamer/Zector/major.md

 **NOTE**
 /rankup cannot be obtained from above Guest.
 This is because of some bugs if we were to change this that could reoccur.
 Though, we may try to resolve this in a way where it's fair for everyone.
 Not confirmed yet though.

-- Added a brand new proxy to the server.
-- The proxy will now instantly teleport you to the appropriate server.
-How cool is that? ;D
-- When the server restarts, you'll now automatically have combat logged disabled, and be teleported to the lobby.
-This is so you don't lose your stuff when PvPing players.
-- We're now handled by a Proxy.

-What is a proxy?
-A proxy, is essentially a way to make a network.
-A proxy isn't a server, and doesn't support pocketmine plugins.
-There's a difference between a proxy and a normal server.
-Think of it like a hub of servers - You've got the main point which is the Proxy.
-The proxy then locates you to the hub upon join.
-The locating instances will find the lobby server (If available).
-This will allow you to connect to the proxy.
-If the proxy is down, then the whole wide range of Zector servers would be also unavailable using that ip.

-- Error messages will now popup if you're unable to join the specific server.
-Example: If I can't join OP Factions due to it being offline, then it'll display "Cound not connect to server", then show like java servers offer when a server within their network is down.
-The same happens when the server is whitelisted; It'll appear with the whitelist message, or the ban message instead of saying it on the loading screen.
-This will be so much better, and less buggy when attempting to join a specific server. ;D
-- Fixed proxy not working as expected.
-- Fixed proxy authentication problem not verifying you within the join event.
-- The proxy we use, is basically like Bungeecord.
-So in other words - Bungeecord in MCPE.
-The same messages, the same ol system, ported to bedrock edition.
-Now, we can be a proper network. ;D
 - Added offline support finally for /alias!
 - Alias recode 3.0.0 includes more fixes, optimization, a MySQLDatabase implementation for /alias, and so much more.
 - Added new chat formatted text for /alias.